-- Generating awareness and support among executives; sharing accountability for cybersecurity with legal, compliance, IT, and operations business lines. - Funding information security initiatives and monitoring security expenditures as a percentage of overall opera-

-- tional and IT budgets. - Getting help finding and retaining information security professionals with top-down support of security initiatives, paid training, and professional certifications. - Ensuring relevant personnel remain up-to-date on applicable legal compliance requirements. - Ensuring risk assessments appropriately consider threats, vulnerabilities, and safeguards. - Adopting a cybersecurity framework such as NIST's Cyber Security Framework or ISO 27001. - Avoiding confusion of risk assessments with system penetration tests and vulnerability scans, with the latter providing additional layers of protection and comfort.
+- Generating awareness and support among executives; sharing accountability for cybersecurity with legal, compliance, IT, and operations business lines. - Funding information security initiatives and monitoring security expenditures as a percentage of overall operational and IT budgets. - Getting help finding and retaining information security professionals with top-down support of security initiatives, paid training, and professional certifications. - Ensuring relevant personnel remain up-to-date on applicable legal compliance requirements. - Ensuring risk assessments appropriately consider threats, vulnerabilities, and safeguards. - Adopting a cybersecurity framework such as NIST's Cyber Security Framework or ISO 27001. - Don't confuse risk assessments with system penetration tests and vulnerability scans, with the latter providing additional layers of protection and comfort.

-Providing prompt, proactive attention to cybersecurity risks and compliance before an incident goes a long way toward limiting the negative ramifications when (not "if") a cybersecurity incident actually occurs.
+Prompt, proactive attention to cybersecurity risks and compliance before an incident, goes a long way towards limiting the negative ramifications when (not "if") a cybersecurity incident actually occurs.